 Unlike the caskets, there aren't many options when it comes to burial vaults, and there are cemeteries that only offer just one type of burial vault.
 Anyone interested in buying a burial vault but isn't happy with the options can check other retailers until it finds the perfect model.

-We should also remind you that the Federal Trade Commission’s Funeral Rule doesn’t apply to cemeteries.
+We should also remind you that the The FTC Funeral Rule doesn’t apply to cemeteries.
 Therefore, the cemeteries are legal to ask for a fee when using a burial vault/grave liner that you bought elsewhere.

 It's possible to buy a burial vault online, but don't forget that burial vaults are very heavy.
 You may end up paying more due to the incredibly high shipping fees.